fbpx

 The Museum’s Center for Experiential Education Maritime Adventure Program will receive $570,000 from the U.S Department of Education’s Fund for the Improvement of Education.
 The Maritime Adventure Program (MAP) engages under-resourced youth in experiential maritime and STEM education anchored in positive youth development to enhance their social, emotional, and leadership skills while also developing job skills.
 The program serves high school students affiliated with New London Youth Affairs in New London County, Connecticut.
 MAP aims to bridge Connecticut’s “opportunity gap” by offering young people from diverse backgrounds the chance to gain skills in marine carpentry, sailing, powerboating, astronomy, and navigation, along with learning about maritime heritage and marine conservation.
 Central to the program’s success is its positive youth development and mentoring model.
 Participants build confidence and competence through experiences and are encouraged to contribute their voices and take on leadership roles.
 All MAP participants will have the opportunity to apply their skills through off-campus experiential learning activities and participate in paid job readiness training, teaching essential workforce skills.

 A $251,000 grant from the National Park Service Save America’s Treasures Grant Program, will support preservation of and access to the Museum’s small craft collection.
 The watercraft collection at Mystic Seaport Museum began in 1931 with the acquisition of its first vessel, the sandbagger Annie, and over the last 90 years has grown to be the largest watercraft collection in the United States.
 It includes crafts ranging from rowboats to schooners and ships, rowing craft, canoes, and powered craft.
 This grant will aid in continued preservation efforts through support for the Wells Boat Hall within the Museum’s historic Rossie Velvet Mill.
+The project is funded in part by a grant from the Historic Preservation Fund, as administered by the National Park Service, Department of the Interior.

 Museum President and CEO Peter Armstrong said, “We are pleased to receive this generous funding in recognition of the Museum’s continued effort to preserve historic artifacts while also using the maritime experience to positively impact youth for their future.
 We are rooted in history, but not stuck in the past, and we recognize our unique position to both protect and influence.”